-The findings, published in the prestigious journal Headache, found athletes with a history of concussions were more likely to report migraines.
-Among all the athletes, 23.7 percent reported experiencing migraines — higher than the general population.
+The findings, published in the prestigious journal Headache, found athletes with a history of concussions were more likely to report migraine headaches.
+Among all the athletes, 23.7 percent reported experiencing migraine — higher than the general population.
 Some 16 percent to 18 percent of all people get migraines, moderate-to-severe, throbbing headaches often accompanied by nausea, vomiting and sensitivity to light.

-Among athletes with a history of concussion, 46.3 percent of women and 32.2 percent of men surveyed reported getting migraines.
-Because the study relied on self-reporting events in the past, Dr. Seifert and his colleagues couldn’t say if these athletes actually had more migraines than others or simply were more aware of headache disorders.
+Among athletes with a history of concussion, 46.3 percent of women and 32.2 percent of men surveyed reported getting migraine attacks.
+Because the study relied on self-reporting events in the past, Dr. Seifert and his colleagues couldn’t say if these athletes actually had more migraine headaches than others or simply were more aware of headache disorders.

-The question is important because migraines can have serious consequences for quality of life.
-For more than 36 million Americans, migraines mean disabling pain and lost days, hours spent in dark rooms, missing time at school or work, or with family.
+The question is important because migraine can have serious consequences for quality of life.
+For more than 36 million Americans, migraine means disabling pain and lost days, hours spent in dark rooms, missing time at school or work, or with family.

-Vigorous exercise is one of the known triggers for migraines.
+Vigorous exercise is one of the known triggers for migraine headaches.
 Others include stress, bright lights and glare, changes in sleep, salty foods, wine, caffeine and food additives like MSG and aspartame.

 Dr. Seifert has long held an interest in both athletics and science.
 He realized he could combine his interests in sports and neurology during a fellowship at the renowned Houston Headache Clinic, which treated a number of professional athletes.
 On his Twitter page, Dr. Seifert describes his outlook as: “Pro-Brains.
 Pro-Sports.
 Yes, the two can coexist.”